lifted-studios/AutoCopyright/README.md

 # Usage

-The function shows up in the Command Palette as "Auto Copyright: Insert Copyright".
+Two functions will show up in the Command Palette under "Auto Copyright".

 ## Insert Copyright

 Adds the copyright text to the beginning of the file.
 It will add itself after a shebang line, if any.

+## Update Copyright

+Updates the copyright text already present in the file, but only if the text matches, including the copyright owner name except for the year.
+It will update the copyright year to include all years between the original year and this one.

 # Information